DevilXD/TwitchDropsMiner/README.md

 **Features:**

 - Stream-less drop mining - save on bandwidth.
-- Stream options vs drop campaign options validation, so you don't end up watching a stream that can't earn you the drop.
+- Stream tags vs drop campaign validation, so you don't end up watching a stream that can't earn you the drop.
 - Stream switching when the one you were currently watching goes offline.
 - Cookie saving between sessions, so you don't need to login every time.